You can now enable Security Assertion Markup Language (SAML)

 The recommended procedure to configure SAML SSO is:

-1. Obtain the SAML configuration and metadata from the Identity Provider.
-You may need to enter sample values for entity ID and Reply URL (ACS URL).
-For example
+1. Obtain the SAML configuration and metadata from your Identity Provider (Usually an SSO team in your organization or a 3rd party service provider).
+You may need to provide them with sample values for entity ID and Reply URL (ACS URL) until step 2 below is complete.
+For example:

 Entity ID - urn:auth0:cape:sso-12345678